static-web-server/static-web-server/docs/content/configuration/config-file.md

 ### Precendence

-Whatever config file based feature option will take precedence over its CLI or ENV equivalent.
+Whatever config file-based feature option will take precedence over its CLI or ENV equivalent.

 ## Usage

-The following command runs the server using an specific `config.toml` file.
+The following command runs the server using a specific `config.toml` file.

 ```sh
 static-web-server -w config.toml